smeredith/smeredith.github.io/_drafts/replace-onenote-with-just-a-bunch-of-files.md

 ---
 ```

-The Foam VS Code extension has a tags explorer feature that recognized both front matter tags and inline tags.
+The Foam VS Code extension has a tags explorer feature that recognizes both front matter tags and inline tags.
 It presents them as a tree as if the tags were directories and lets you quickly jump to any tags it finds.

 ## Search

-Searching for text in the markdown files is easy, fast, and works well.
+Searching for text in the markdown files is easy and fast.
 Plus, I get to use regular expressions.
 And I can search the entire repo whereas the OneNote web interfaces limits me to searching the current page or the current section.